telerik/kendo-ui-builder/docs/frameworks.md

 If the behavior of the Builder components differs for each framework, this framework-specific information is included in the corresponding feature article.
 For example, the customization approaches of the application code differ in Angular and AngularJS, and the respective details are included into the topic on [custom code]({% slug extendingcode_kuib %}).

-When the Builder generates an Angular application, it transpiles the code in [ECMAScript 2015](https://www.ecma-international.org/ecma-262/6.0/) and generates the project together with its configuration for [Angular CLI](https://cli.angular.io/).
-This means that once generated, you can readily use and further develop the application directly in the Angular framework without the need of the Builder.
+When the Builder generates an Angular application, it generates configuration for [Angular CLI](https://cli.angular.io/).
+This means that once generated, you can readily use and further develop the application directly without the need of the Builder.

 ## Supported Versions